Marubeni official website. This page offers you information about our Respect for Human Rights.

 For each of the processes outlined above, all persons within Marubeni who are involved with the process will be required to demonstrate explicitly that the process meets the eight effectiveness criteria advocated in the UN Guiding Principles on Business and Human Rights (UNGPs): (i) Legitimate, (ii) Accessible, (iii) Predictable, (iv) Equitable, (v) Transparent, (vi) Rights-compatible, (vii) A source of continuous learning, (viii) Based on engagement and dialogue.

 From FYE 3/2022 onwards, the number of instances of requests for relief using the grievance mechanism outlined above has been as shown below.
 It has been confirmed that there have been no human rights incidents caused by Marubeni’s business activities, although there have been cases in which Marubeni engaged in proactive corrective action or lobbying of third parties to eliminate the possibility that the actions of said third parties could have a negative impact on the human rights of Marubeni’s stakeholders; in such cases, we strove to resolve the situation.
+Going forward, if there are any requests for relief, we will work to address the problem through relief that is based on dialogue with a wide range of stakeholders, or implement corrective action or lobbying to encourage resolution of the problem.

 In FYE 3/2021, FYE 3/2022, FYE 3/2023, FYE 3/2024 and FYE 3/2025, no incidents of human rights violations in our business were reported.